IBM-Cloud/DevOps-Services-Docs/docs/gitclient/index.md

 #### Connecting EGit to your DevOps Services project

-1. In Eclipse, open the UTF-8 workspace.
+1. In Eclipse, set the default character encoding to UTF-8.
   * If you use a Mac, click **Eclipse > Preferences > General > Workspace**.
 In the "Text file encoding" section, click **Other**, and from the list, select **UTF-8**.
   * If you use a Windows system, click **Window > Preferences > General > Workspace**.
 In the "Text file encoding" section, click **Other**, and from the list, select **UTF-8**.